 Please note that most car services will only hire cars out to drivers 21 years old or older.
 A few hire cars to drivers as young as 19, though be aware that you will incur extra charges in that case.

 Car rental incurs and airport surcharge, and drivers below 25 years old will incur a young driver fee.
 Additionally, renters will be charged for fuel, unless the driver replaces all fuel before returning the car.
-If the traveler returns the car late, a late charge may be assessed.
+If the user returns the car late, a late charge may be assessed.
 Finally, if the car is damaged, a fee of up to £2,000 may be assessed.
-Travelers can avoid this charge by purchasing insurance.